Why Is Chrome Sending Me to Bing? What It Means and How To Fix It

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 If you’ve gone into your Chrome browser to conduct a Google search and have been mysteriously redirected to Bing.com, you could have a virus.
-You could also have accidentally installed a malicious extension or downloaded some shifty software that’s redirecting you.
+You may also have accidentally installed a malicious extension or downloaded some shifty software that’s redirecting you.
 Google is the default search engine for Chrome, so it’s unusual if it redirects you to Microsoft’s competing search engine.

 In this article